 We believe that the newest analytical systems and data-intensive applications, which include streaming, real-time decisions, predictive decisions, and dynamic, personalized experiences, represent a new set of workloads, which we call operational analytics.
 Operational analytics involves a specific combination of key database features, notably fast ingest through transaction processing, fast processing, and low-latency queries for reports and dashboards.

-Current industry benchmarks were designed to individually highlight the capabilities of different kinds of databases, since no one database, until recently, could run both transactional and analytics workloads at scale.
-Yet that is exactly what today’s real-time and near-real-time operations and analytics environments require.
+Current industry benchmarks were designed to individually highlight the capabilities of different kinds of databases, since no one database, until recently, could run both transactional and analytics workloads at any scale.
+Yet that is exactly what today’s real-time and near-real-time operational and analytical data management environments require.

-In order to demonstrate what MemSQL can do for these use cases, we ran three different benchmarks from the TPC family.
+In order to demonstrate what MemSQL can do for these use cases, we performed unofficial runs of different benchmarks from the TPC family.
 This allows us to showcase that MemSQL has the broad capabilities, performance across use cases, and scalability required today.